Stem Cell Donation and the LGBTQIA+ Community

 You belong on the registry.
 You could be the one to save someone's life.

-If you’re aged 18 to 35, generally healthy, and hold a green or blue Medicare card, you may be eligible to join the stem cell registry.
+If you are aged 17 to 35, generally healthy, and hold a green or blue Medicare card, you could be eligible to join Stem Cell Donors Australia.

-If you’re matched, it’s because you’re a close genetic fit for someone who needs a stem cell transplant.
-You’ll be supported through the entire process.
+If you’re matched, it is because you are a close genetic fit for someone who needs a stem cell transplant.
+You could be the only person in the world who’s a match for them.
+That is not a small thing.

 You’ll be asked about gender.
 Here’s why

-When you sign up with Stem Cell Donors Australia, you’ll be asked two things.
+When you sign up, you’ll be asked two things.
 Your sex assigned at birth and how you identify.
-These questions can feel personal, but they’re asked for practical reasons.

-Sex assigned at birth is used for medical safety if you’re ever a match.
-Some aspects of stem cell donation and monitoring are influenced by biological factors, and this helps the medical team take good care of you.
-How you identify is about respect and making sure you’re addressed correctly throughout the process.
+Your sex assigned at birth is asked for medical safety if you’re ever a match.
+Biological factors can influence some aspects of stem cell donation, and this helps the medical team take good care of you.
+How you identify is about respect, and making sure you’re addressed correctly throughout the process.

 How Stem Cell Donation Works